-Sharing information: It can be very helpful when family, friends or even experts give factual information or share their point of view on a particular situation.
-For example, a friend who recently married might provide information on the cost of their wedding and tips on how to stick to your budget, someone who has previously lost their job may share resources for networking or tips on coping with the change, or a cancer survivor might provide information on different types of cancer treatments.
+Sharing information: It can be very helpful when family, friends or even experts give factual information about a particular situation.
+For example, a friend who recently married might provide information on the cost of their wedding, or a cancer survivor might provide information on different types of cancer treatments.

-Getting your support needs met Many of the people in your life can provide social support.
-These can include your parents, spouse or partner, children, siblings, other family members, friends, co-workers, neighbours, health professionals, support groups, and sometimes even strangers.
+Getting your support needs met

+Many of the people in your life can provide social support.
+These can include your parents, spouse or partner, children, siblings, other family members, friends, coworkers, neighbours, health professionals and sometimes even strangers.

 Different people in your life may provide different kinds of support, so it's unlikely that one person can provide all the support you need.
 For example, your parents may be great with childcare, and your best friend may give great relationship advice.

 The best support often comes from the people you are closest to in your life.
 Receiving support from the people you are close to may be more beneficial to your physical and emotional health than support from people you don't know well.

 What is so important about social support?

 Research shows that social support provides important benefits to our physical and emotional health.
 Stress may be related to a number of health concerns, from mental health problems to chronic health problems like heart disease and migraines.
 However, social support can help protect people from the harmful effects of stress.
 When dealing with a stressful situation, people are less likely to report stress-related health problems when they feel like they have support from others.